This spring I will be thru-hiking the 800-mile Arizona Trail in the USA. What’s in my pack? This is my Arizona Trail gear list.

 Arizona Trail Gear List

-Here it is; my packing list for the Arizona Trail.
+This is my packing list for the Arizona Trail.

 I start with the heaviest gear; a backpack, tent, sleeping bag, and sleeping pad.
 Together, these items are known as the big four (or big three, if you don’t add the sleeping pad, which is the lightest).